 I tried 3 different “recipes” with varying results.
 I’ve shared the good, the bad, and the ugly of each recipe below.
 I’ve also shared what we are choosing to do instead.

 Affiliate Disclosure: Please note that some of the links in this article may be affiliate links and I may receive a small commission if you purchase something through a link.
 It will not change your cost.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, see my disclosures page.)

 The first recipe we tried used unflavored gelatin, light corn syrup, hot water, and birdseed.
 You mix the ingredients, let the mixture stand for about 30 minutes, and then press it into metal cookie cutters placed on a piece of parchment paper.

 Add a piece of straw to make a hole for the string later.
 After refrigerating the ornaments overnight, you pop them out of the cookie cutters, remove the straw, and tie a string or a piece of twine through the hole.

 The ornaments we made were beautiful and came out well.
 I hung a couple in the tree right outside our kitchen window.
 It didn’t take long for the birds to find them.

-I had put the extra ornaments in the freezer, so I will continue to pull them out a couple at a time, but I will be sure to check each day for mold and promptly remove them if I spot any.
+I had put the extra ornaments in the freezer, so I will continue to pull them out one or two at a time over the span of a couple of days.
+But I will be sure to check each day for mold and promptly remove them if I spot any.
 If you use this method, proceed with caution.